-SQM has developed and maintained a greenhouse gas (GHG) policy that commits the company to: a.
-Identify and measure GHG emissions from the mining project. b.
-Identify energy efficiency and greenhouse gas reduction opportunities across the mining project.
-L c.
-Set meaningful and achievable targets for reductions in absolute greenhouse gas emissions at the mine site level or on a corporate-wide basis.
-They are not set as yearly targets, but rather as a 2030 goal. d.
-SQM reviews the policy at least every 5 years and revises as needed.
-For example, if there are significant changes to mining-related activities, new technologies become available, or there are newly identified opportunities for reductions, these are evaluated for implementation.
-L The operating company complies with emissions quantification methods described in a widely accepted reporting standard, such as the Greenhouse Gas Protocol Corporate Standard or the Global Reporting Initiative's GRI 305 emissions reporting standard, and follows the guidance of IPCC.
-L The (GHG) policy has been developed under a plan that details the actions that will be taken to achieve the targets set out in the policy.
-The goal set by SQM, in relative terms, states carbon neutrality by 2030; however, the emissions show an increasing trend from 2018 to 2019 (54 409 MTCO2e more, or 5.3%) to 2020 (184 625 MTCO2e more, or,17.1% more).
-The internal report on GHG emissions up to October 2021 shows a reduction trend.
-There is no trend analysis, but accounting is as follows (units in eCO2 MT/MUS\$), not indexed to production quantities but to sales in MUS\$/ For example:
+Chapter 4.4-Noise and Vibration Basis for Rating 4.4.3.1.
+When stakeholders make a noise-related Currently, the site has a web-based complaint, the operating company shall provide mechanism to receive and record complaints, relevant noise data and information to them. suggestions, and inquiries.
+There are Otherwise, noise data and information shall be mechanisms to address communities' made available to stakeholders upon request. concerns, and there is internet available.
+A new process is being developed under SQM's sustainability and community relations platform.
+Nevertheless, until now there have not been any noise-related complaints.
+Chapter 4.5-Greenhouse Gas Emissions Basis for Rating 4.5.1.1.
+Critical The operating company or its corporate SQM has developed and maintained a owner shall develop and maintain a greenhouse greenhouse gas (GHG) policy that commits gas or equivalent policy that commits the company the company to: to. a.
+Identify and measure GHG emissions from a.
+Identifying and measuring greenhouse gas the mining project. emissions from the mining project; b.
+Identify energy efficiency and greenhouse b.
+Identifying energy efficiency and greenhouse gas gas reduction opportunities across the mining reduction opportunities across the mining project; c.
+Set meaningful and achievable targets for c.
+Setting meaningful and achievable targets for reductions in absolute greenhouse gas reductions in absolute greenhouse gas emissions emissions at the mine site level or on a at the mine site level or on a corporate-wide basis; corporate-wide basis.
+They are not set as d.
+Reviewing the policy at least every five years and yearly targets, but rather as a 2030 goal. revising as needed, such as if there are significant d.
+SQM reviews the policy at least every 5 years changes to mining-related activities, new and revises as needed.
+For example, if there technologies become available, or there are newly are significant changes to mining-related identified opportunities for reductions. activities, new technologies become available, or there are newly identified opportunities for reductions, these are evaluated for implementation.
+4.5.2.1.
+The operating company shall comply with The operating company complies with emissions quantification methods described in a emissions quantification methods described widely accepted reporting standard, such as the in a widely accepted reporting standard, such L Greenhouse Gas Protocol Corporate Standard or as the Greenhouse Gas Protocol Corporate the Global Reporting Initiative's GRI 305 emissions Standard or the Global Reporting Initiative's GRI 305 emissions reporting standard, and reporting standard. follows the guidance of IPCC.
+4.5.3.1.
+The greenhouse gas policy shall be underpinned by The (GHG) policy has been developed under a a plan that details the actions that will be taken to plan that details the actions that will be taken achieve the targets set out in the policy. to achieve the targets set out in the policy.
+4.5.3.2.
+The operating company shall demonstrate The goal set by SQM, in relative terms, states progress toward its greenhouse gas reduction carbon neutrality by 2030; however, the targets. emissions show an increasing trend from 2018 to 2019 (54 409 MTCO2e more, or 5.3%) to 2020 (184 625 MTCO2e more, or,17.1% more).
+The internal report on GHG emissions up to

+October 2021 shows a reduction trend.